andrade-daniel/yay-or-nay-app/README.md

 1. Create and train a machine learning model using the training set that performs well on the validation set.

-2. To create a microservice that will serve predictions of that model.
+2. To create a microservice or equivalent that will serve predictions of that model.

 3. To build it so that it learns online (meaning it accepts labeled data one by one and gradually improves the predictions) using the given dataset as initial "starter".